jnader/T265-genom3/calibration/README.md

 - Before the first acquisition, move the drone randomly with your hand so that tracking confidence increases.

-- Move the drone while following the [tips](#tips) and `left` click every time on the white image to acquire new data.
+- Move the drone while following the [steps](#usage) and `left` click every time on the white image to acquire new data.

 - Acquire around 9 set of data to have a good accuracy.